when do you expect this game to be released on steam?

 A downloadable game for Windows, macOS, and Linux

+The version downloaded from this page is TUNG 0.2.7.
 Older versions of TUNG can be downloaded here.

 |Platforms||Windows, macOS, Linux|

 |Average session||About a half-hour|

 Unzip the file and then run the extracted executable.

 - Surprise Update 0.2.7: The Final TUNGMay 21, 2019

 - The Ultimate Nerd Game becomes Logic WorldApr 16, 2019

 - The Future of The Ultimate Nerd GameOct 02, 2018

 - TUNG Multiplayer Mod - Big Public Test announcementMay 29, 2018

 - Update 0.2.6: Wow These Bugs are EmbarrassingApr 09, 2018